How Web4 Societies Work

 What About Multiple Communities?

 Everything above describes one community.
-In a real Web4 network, there are many β each with different specializations and ATP prices.
+In a real Web4 network, there are many — grouped into federations (networks of communities that share trust data and interoperate, like email servers that can send messages to each other even though they're run by different organizations).
+Each community has different specializations and ATP prices.
 Your reputation travels with you, but each community values different skills.
 A community of data analysts might pay a premium for engineering talent, while a research group might value practical builders.

 Dive Deeper

-Deep dive into attention budgets.
+Deep dive into energy budgets.
 Try the interactive simulator.

 Trust Tensors